microsoft/vcpkg-docs/vcpkg/concepts/registries.md

   "default": {
     "foo": { "baseline": "1.0.0", "port-version": 0 },
     "bar": { "baseline": "2024-08-01", "port-version": 1 },
-    "baz": { "baseline": "vista-xp", "port-version": 0 },
+    "baz": { "baseline": "vista-xp", "port-version": 0 }
   }
 }
 ```

 See the reference documentation for:

-* baseline file layout for [Git
+* Baseline file layout for [Git
   registries](../maintainers/registries.md#git-baseline)
-* baseline file layout for [filesystem
+* Baseline file layout for [filesystem
   registries](../maintainers/registries.md#filesystem-baseline)

-## Version files
+## Versions files

 Each port in the registry has a corresponding versions file.
-The versions
-file is a JSON file named the same as its corresponding port, for example, a
-port named `foo` must have a corresponding `foo.json` file.

 Versions files are stored at `versions/<prefix>/<port name>.json` , where `<prefix>` is the first letter of
 the port name followed by a hyphen.
 For example, the versions file for port
 `foo` is at `versions/f-/foo.json`.